PaloAltoNetworks/pan-os-python/README.md

 If upgrading from 3.x, please read the __Upgrade Notes__ above.

+Version 4.2.2

+- Fix drilldowns in Wildfire and Content dashboards
+- Fix panel in Content dashboard to display correct data

 Version 4.2.1

 - Fix Wildfire Report downloader and Applipedia New App check